marijnvdwekken/HydroSim/docs/opensearch.md

 ![](https://opensearch.org/docs/latest/images/la.png)

 ### Credentials
 The credentials for the OpenSearch dashboard are set in `opensearch/opensearch.env`, in our case `admin:Patat123!`.
-Note that it requires at least a lowercase character, a uppercase character, a number and a symbol otherwise OpenSearch will not accepted it and refuse to run.
+Note that when setting one it requires at least a lowercase character, an uppercase character, a number and a symbol, otherwise OpenSearch will refuse to run.

 ## Index pattern
 Before the log files can be ingested in OpenSearch Dashboard they need to be indexed first, which requires adding an [index pattern](https://opensearch.org/docs/latest/dashboards/management/index-patterns/).
 This can be done via `Discovery -> Create index pattern` and adding the  `apache*` index pattern.